DaoSword/data-science-collections/README.md

-# Deep Learning Notes
+# Data Science Collections

-Collection of learning materials and resources about deep learning.
+Collection of learning materials and resources about data science, machine learning, deep learning and other interesting fields.

 ## Table of Contents